MicrosoftDocs/nav-content/dynamics-nav-app/sales-how-make-offers.md

 While you negotiate with the customer, you can change and resend the sales quote as much as needed.
 When the customer accepts the quote, you convert the sales quote to a sales invoice or a sales order in which you process the sale.
 For more information, see [How to: Invoice Sales](sales-how-invoice-sales.md) or [How to: Sell Products](sales-how-sell-products.md).

-Products can be both inventory items and services.
-For more information, see [How to: Register New Products](inventory-how-register-new-products.md).
-The sales quote process is the same for both product types.

-**Note**: In Dynamics NAV, a product is referred to with the term “item”.

 You can fill customer fields on the sales quote in two ways depending on whether the customer is already registered.

 ## To create a sales quote